High-Dimensional Regularized Discriminant Analysis: High-Dimensional Regularized Discriminant Analysis

 For $\gamma > 0$, $\tilde{\bm \Sigma}_k$ is nonsingular such that $\tilde{\bm \Sigma}_k^{-1}$ can be substituted for $\tilde{\bm \Sigma}_k^{+}$ in \eqref{eq:hdrda}.
 If $\gamma = 0$, we explicitly set $|\tilde{\bm \Sigma}_k|$ equal to the product of the positive eigenvalues of $\tilde{\bm \Sigma}_k$.
-Following \cite{Friedman:1989tm}, we select $\lambda$ and $\gamma$ from a grid of candidate models via cross-validation.
+Following \cite{Friedman:1989tm}, we select $\lambda$ and $\gamma$ from a grid of candidate models via cross-validation \citep{Hastie:2008dt}.
 We provide an implementation of \eqref{eq:hdrda} in the {\tt hdrda} function contained in the {\tt sparsediscrim} R package, which is available on CRAN.

 The choice of $\alpha_k$ in \eqref{eq:hdrda-cov} is one of convenience and allows the flexibility of various covariance-matrix estimators proposed in the literature.
-In practice, we generally are not interested in estimating $\alpha_k$ because the estimation of $K$ additional tuning parameters via cross-validation is counterproductive to our goal of improving the \emph{RDA} classifier's computational efficiency.
-By setting $\alpha_k$ equal to an appropriate constant, the \emph{HDRDA} covariance-matrix estimator includes or resembles a large family of estimators.
-Notice that if $\alpha_k = 1$ and $\lambda = 1$, \eqref{eq:hdrda-cov} is equivalent to the standard ridge-like covariance-matrix estimator in \eqref{eq:ridge-estimator}, and various estimators proposed in the literature can be obtained when one selects $\gamma$ accordingly.
+In practice, we generally are not interested in estimating $\alpha_k$ because the estimation of $K$ additional tuning parameters via cross-validation is counterproductive to our goal of computational efficiency.
+For appropriate values of $\alpha_k$, the \emph{HDRDA} covariance-matrix estimator includes or resembles a large family of estimators.
+Notice that if $\alpha_k = 1$ and $\lambda = 1$, \eqref{eq:hdrda-cov} is equivalent to the standard ridge-like covariance-matrix estimator in \eqref{eq:ridge-estimator}.
+Other estimators proposed in the literature can be obtained when one selects $\gamma$ accordingly.
 For instance, with $\gamma = \tr\{ \widehat{\bm \Sigma} \} / \min(N, p)$, we obtain the estimator from \cite{Srivastava:2007ww}.